mariangle/ecommerce-app-ms-sql-net-react/README.md

    * Configure your database connection details in an `app.config` file.
    * Build and run the solution file from the "Backend" folder in Visual Studio.

+> Note: This project is dated, and there are many aspects I would approach differently now.
+I am no longer actively developing it.
+However, if you intend to clone or fork it: The database was initially set up using SQL statements, which were not saved.
+Starting the project may be challenging due to this.
+I recommend using Entity Framework's update-database command to recreate the database schema based on the models.

 3. Front end:
    * Navigate to the "Frontend" directory
    * Install required npm packages